Ajay-oraon/advance-dice-game-js-1/README.md

 This is a course project for <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/" target="_blank">freeCodeCamp JavaScript Algorithms and Data Structures (Beta) Course</a>.
 I have went through all the code, understood everything, and even added detailed comments explaining everything.
 I even cleaned up the code a bit, following the DRY concept.

 ## Contributions:
-If you really like the integer to Advanced Dice Game, and you see something you can improve, feel free to **fork** this repo, make your changes, and submit a pull request.
+If you really like the Advance Dice Game, and you see something you can improve, feel free to **fork** this repo, make your changes, and submit a pull request.
 If you see any spelling mistake on this markdown file, or on the website/game, please make an **issue**, so that I can fix it.
 Thanks.
 Recommendations on how I can improve it would be great.

 ## What I learnt from making this project:
 1. HTML